-Belmont University College of Law American Inns of Court – Mentorship Program
+Belmont University College of Law American Inn of Court – Mentorship Program

 Patterned after the English Inns of Court that began in 1292, an American Inns of Court is a group of judges, attorneys, professors of law, and law students who meet periodically to discuss issues of interest to the legal community.
 Today, the American Inns of Court is the fastest growing legal organization in the country.
 Belmont’s affiliation with the organization demonstrates an important part of the College’s emphasis on practical skills, ethics, and professionalism.

 The Inn holds seven meetings throughout the school year.
-In addition to attending the monthly meetings, each member serves as a mentor to one or two first-year law students to help introduce them to the practice of law by:
+In addition to attending the monthly meetings, each member serves as a mentor to one or two first-year law students to help introduce them to the practice of law.

 We are pleased to offer this valuable opportunity for our students to interact with many well-respected members of our legal community.
 To learn more about Belmont University College of Law American Inn of Court, please contact us at (615) 460-8400 or view the chapter webpage at http://www.innsofcourt.org/Inns/belmont.